hbc/hbcABC/inst/rmarkdown/Rscripts/singlecell/seurat_clustering_analysis.md

 ```

-# dev.off() # if you want to save the figures generated.
+> ***NOTE:** Use dev.off() if you want to save the figures generated.
-# Use this objects in local computer to make the report with figures.
+>  Use the saved Seurat objects on a local computer to make report with figures.
-#rsync you data if you work in the cluster and local computer for the same data.
+>  rsync your data if you work on the cluster and local computer with the same data.